 Manufactured Housing Set-Up Contractors are required by the North Carolina Manufactured Building Division (MBD) to carry a $10,000 Set-Up Contractor License Bond to maintain a license for setting up manufactured homes in North Carolina.
-The bond is a financial guarantee from Jet Insurance Company to the MBD that contractors set-up manufactured homes to code according to the State of North Carolina Regulations for Manufactured Homes and without any substantial defects.
+The bond is a financial guarantee from Jet Insurance Company to the MBD that contractors set-up or install manufactured homes to code according to the State of North Carolina Regulations for Manufactured Homes and without any substantial defects.

 Jet cuts out the middleman leveraging efficiencies from a streamlined process to offer you the lowest bond price!
 Other insurance companies pay excessive commissions to agents and brokers who complicate communication and risk errors with your bond.
 At Jet, we work directly with you to offer personal service.

 Jet offers the lowest rates for the Manufactured Housing Set-up Contractor Bond at $100 annually or $11 monthly.
 The bond rate may vary based on personal credit and years experience of the business owner.

 We have a monthly payment offer that lets you get the bond only for the time you need it.
 Jet’s monthly option is a convenient automatic process, so don’t worry about missing a payment.
 You won’t find any other insurance company offering monthly payments like this!

 Jet will file the original bond to the Manufactured Building Division for you, so just leave this set-up to us!
 A copy of the bond and receipt will be sent after purchase for your records.

 The Manufactured Building Division asks that all paperwork for license applications and renewals are submitted through their electronic system for processing.
 If you must send something in by mail, the address is as follows: